 This has reduced over the years as the UK moves towards decarbonising the electricity grid, with total in-use emissions having reduced by about a fifth since 1990 despite there being approximately a quarter more homes.2

-This will continue with the government’s Future Homes Standard, with the first of these changes to Part L and Part F of the Building Regulations setting new energy and ventilation requirements from 2025.
+This will continue with the government’s Future Homes Standard; which commenced in 2021 with interim updates and the next of these changes to Part L, Part O and Part F of the Building Regulations setting new energy and ventilation requirements from 2025.

-These changes will improve the energy performance of new homes, with homes being highly energy efficient, with low carbon heating and zero carbon ready by 2025.
+These changes will continue to improve the energy performance of new homes, with homes being highly energy efficient, with low carbon heating, and ensuring they are zero carbon ready.

 We recognise the impact that the built environment has on carbon emissions, both from the construction of new homes and in-use emissions.
 We are working hard to reduce our carbon footprint and this strategic priority is part of our sustainable business strategy.